 9. Acknowledge All of the Incredible Things You Do and Practice Gratitude

 There are articles explaining the benefits of gratitude journaling all over the internet.
-Well, radical self-love tip is the same as that, except you're turning your gratitude inward.
+Well, the radical self-love tip is the same as that, except you're turning your gratitude inward.

 We're not allowing other people to use us and take us for granted anymore.
 And we're damn sure not accepting that behavior from ourselves.